 How to Upload a Video Into Google Drive on Android

 Although uploading videos to Google Drive is similar on all platforms, there are some key differences.
-Here are the steps you need to follow to upload video from your Android to Google Drive:
+Here are the steps you need to follow to upload a video from your Android to Google Drive:

 - Click on Drive on your phone home or app screen.